OAAbaali2896/Phone-Book/Phone-Book-in-C/README.md

 Main function is found in **employee_list.c** and begins by loading the employees that are already saved in a file named “**directory.txt**”.
 Loading the employee list is done by calling the function **load_el()**.
 A state machine is then entered to determine what the user would like to do.
+Options 1-4 are given:
+1. adds a employee
+2. searches all employees by first name
+3. generates a CSV
-Options 1-4 are given: 1 adds a employee, 2 searches all employees by first name, 3 generates a CSV, and 4 saves the changes to the file and exits the program.
+4. saves the changes to the file and exits the program.
 If any other number is entered, the program remains at this menu.
 A more detailed description of each option is given below.

 ## 1: Add Employee and Salary